AniW-codes/walmart_zero/README.md

 ### 8. Load Data into MySQL and PostgreSQL
    - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in  PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving